seznam/ima/docs/tutorial/writing-posts.md

 ---
-title: "Tutorial - 5.
-Writing posts"
+title: Writing Posts
-layout: "tutorial"
+description: Tutorial > Writing Posts
 ---

-In [previous part](/tutorial/fetching-the-data-from-the-server) we created our classes and services to handle data fetching from server.
+In [previous part](./fetching-data.md) we created our classes and services to handle data fetching from server.
 We also learned something about the vital parts of IMA.js - **object container** and **server-side rendering**.
 In this smaller section of the tutorial, we're going to be processing input from user and sending those data to the server.

 ## Processing input from user